Sphinx Themes: Introduction#

-Sphinx theme is skin that changes the appearance of HTML version of the documentation.
+Sphinx theme is a collection of files that changes the appearance of HTML version of the documentation.
 It contains HTML templates, CSS stylesheets, and static files like images, favicon, fonts, etc.

 What is Sphinx theme?#

-The theme is independent of the project.
-Once build, you can distribute the theme and use it across many Sphinx projects.
+The Sphinx theme is independent of the Sphinx documentation project.
+You can distribute the theme as folder, ZIP, or as a Python package (on PyPI) to use it across multiple Sphinx projects.

-The rest of the theme are static assets files in static folder - images, styles, JavaScript, whatever your theme needs.
+The rest of the theme are static assets files in static/ folder - images, styles, JavaScript, whatever your theme needs.
+E.g.,:

 my_theme/